Erik focuses on innovation, data science, digital tranformation, and management and negotiations in new ventures.

-Dr. Wetter is co-founder of Flowminder, a non-profit organization composed of academics at Karolinska Institute and Southampton University engaged in pioneering applications of mobile and satellite data to achieve radical improvements in decision-making for crisis response and development.
+In addition to the academic research, Erik is also co-founder of Flowminder, a non-profit initiative started together with academics at Karolinska Institute and University of Southampton engaged in applied data science using mobile and satellite data to achieve radical improvements in disaster response and development.
 In 2016, Flowminder joined Harvard Humanitarian Initiative and MIT Media Lab to become a core member of the DataPop Alliance.

-Through this work, Dr. Wetter has been involved in the management of innovative analytics projects with major mobile operators and UN agencies in e.g. Bangladesh, Nepal, and additional projects underway in sub-Saharan Africa and Asia.
-He is currently a Steering Board member of the World Economic Forum Data-Driven Development initiative.
+Through this work, he has been involved in the development and management of applied data science and analytics projects with major mobile operators and UN agencies in e.g. Bangladesh, Nepal, and additional projects underway in sub-Saharan Africa and Asia.

-Dr. Wetter has been a visiting professor at ESSEC Business School in Paris, and also at SciencesPo/Paris School of International Affairs (PSIA) where he helped initiate the SSE-SciencesPo Double Degree Framework.
-He was also previously affiliated with the Swedish National Defense College where he was working on method development for data collection and impact assessment in fragile and conflict affected states (FCAS).
+He has been a visiting professor at ESSEC Business School in Paris, and also at SciencesPo/Paris School of International Affairs (PSIA) where he helped initiate and launch the SSE-SciencesPo Double Degree Framework.
+During 2007-2011 he was affiliated with the Swedish National Defense College for work on best practices and international method development for data collection and analytics in fragile and conflict affected states (FCAS).

 Rasche, A., Morsing, M. & Wetter, E. (2018) Assessing the Legitimacy of Data Partnerships for Sustainable Development, Academy of Management Proceedings 2018 (1), 14952.